What You’re Really Ingesting

 Read the labels and choose natural products!

 For example, essential oils such as gum joy oil are free of toxic chemicals, preservatives, solvents, fillers or additives.
-This product contains pure organic hemp oil, wintergreen and rosemary oils, and perhaps most importantly, organic tea tree oil which has antimicrobial and anti-inflammatory properties (Source: “Melaleuca alternifolia (Tea Tree) Oil: a Review of Antimicrobial and Other Medicinal Properties” Clinical Microbiology Reviews, 2006).
+This product contains pure organic hemp oil, wintergreen and rosemary oils, and perhaps most importantly, organic tea tree oil which has “antimicrobial and anti-inflammatory properties.”6

 Combine gum joy oil with our food grade hydrogen peroxide for the ultimate in cleaning and nourishing your teeth and gums.
-You can also try the Ayurvedic remedy of oil pulling (swishing) with coconut oil for up to 20 minutes—this has been proven effective at reducing bacterial count in the mouth (Source: “Effect of oil pulling on Streptococcus mutans count in plaque and saliva using Dentocult SM Strip mutans test: a randomized, controlled, triple-blind study” Meenakshi Ammal Dental College, India, 2008).
+You can also try the Ayurvedic remedy of oil pulling (swishing) with coconut oil for up to 20 minutes.
+Research has shown that oil pulling caused a ”reduction in the S. mutans [bacterial] count in plaque and saliva,” concluding that this method “can be used as an effective preventive adjunct in maintaining and improving oral health.”7

 What People Are Saying About Natural Oral Hygiene